-(a) the qualifications, skills, knowledge, experience and expertise of each potential candidate and the way in which the same would complement the qualifications, skills, knowledge, experience and expertise of existing Board members or members of senior management; and (b) whether each potential candidate is a woman, Aboriginal person, person with disabilities or member of a visible minority and the extent to which such candidate's appointment would advance the Corporation's diversity objectives.
+- (a) the qualifications, skills, knowledge, experience and expertise of each potential candidate and the way in which the same would complement the qualifications, skills, knowledge, experience and expertise of existing Board members or members of senior management; and - (b) whether each potential candidate is a woman, Aboriginal person, person with disabilities or member of a visible minority and the extent to which such candidate's appointment would advance the Corporation's diversity objectives.

-In 2022, the Board set a target of achieving at least 30% representation by women on the Board.
-As of March 1, 2024, the Corporation met its target, with women currently holding three out of eight board positions, or 37.5%, of all Board positions.
-Further, women comprise three out of five, or 60%, of all independent directors on the Board.
+Presently, women currently hold three out of eight board positions, or 37.5%, of all Board positions.
 Upon election of the directors put forward for nomination at the Meeting to which this Circular relates, those numbers will stay constant.

 The Corporation has not set a target for representation of women in senior executive positions within the Corporation.
 The Corporation's senior executive group is small, turnover among the group is not expected in the near future and the Corporation does not feel that it is prudent at the present time to increase the size of the senior executive group.
-In lieu of setting senior executive targets, however, the Corporation has set a target of having women comprise 30% of the Corporation's "senior leadership" by December 31, 2025.
+In lieu of setting senior executive targets, however, the Corporation has set a target of having women comprise 30% of the

+Corporation's "senior leadership" by December 31, 2025.
 The Corporation defines "senior leadership" as the senior executive group plus the group of managers below the senior executive who have significant influence on the direction and management of the Corporation's business and people.
 We believe that taking this approach gives us the best opportunity to develop future executives from within the Corporation.
 The senior leadership group currently comprises 21 people, 2 of whom are women, resulting in 9.5% gender diversity presently.
 The Corporation has implemented a plan to invest in leadership development for women employees within the senior leadership group, and within the Corporation generally, in an effort to reinforce leadership knowledge, skills, and abilities required to ultimately fill senior management positions.
 We have also implemented a succession and development program designed to identify key women within the organization to train for management and supervisory positions.